 A good example is spending money on food.
 When you travel alone you are going to meet loads of people and you will end up in restaurants for dinner all together.
 This is great fun, but when these restaurants all are double the price of the ones down the road what are you going to do?
 Are these fellow travellers worth spending double the price on a meal?
 I often disappoint a lot of people by telling them I pass and I will grab my own food.
 It sometimes can be even bananas, bread, tomatoes and a can of tuna from the supermarket.
 It sounds pretty boring and sometimes arrogant, but I am willing to stay on the road for as long as possible and I can only spend my money once.
 I simply don’t want to spend it on meet ups with people I probably wont see anymore in my life anyway.
 The same applies for going out and drinking alcohol, which consumes most of the travel costs for an average traveller.
 Be smart, think twice before going out!
 Is it really worth it or is it only cool once you are drunk?
 Back home you are not going out every other day either, so why would you do that while travelling around the world!?

 I think it’s a dangerous combination if travellers meet up with friends on a holiday.
 I am always having the best time whenever my best friends decide to come on over and I cant wait for the next encounter.
 My friends for example came to Thailand for a about 23 days.
-In total we spend about $1,800, where an average month travelling solo in Thailand costs me only half of it!
+In total we spend about $1,800, where an average month traveling solo in Thailand costs me only half of it!
 Your bank account won’t be happy with these meetings, unless you make your friends aware of the difference between travelling and a vacation!

 Travel on a budget

 A lot of travellers set sail and they know precisely what’s their budget per day.
 They are trying to stick to that and it is of course not a bad idea to keep your travels within proportion.
 Though it is not my style!
 I think budgets limit travellers.
 Travelling is about freedom and if you limit yourself you are not free to do what you want.
 When it comes down to spending money I think you should do what you feel like doing at that moment, regardless your budget!
-What I mean is that if I want to go to out in an expensive sky bar in Bangkok (10 favorite things to do in Bangkok) I know I am going to spend a lot of money.
+What I mean is that if I want to go to out in an expensive sky bar in Bangkok (one of the top things to do in Bangkok) I know I am going to spend a lot of money.
 But I wont stop myself from doing it if I really want it.
 The key lies in the days after!
 If you just make sure you are going to have simple and cheap days in the week after, it shouldn’t be a problem.
 Travellers mostly have a lot of time and these cheap days are vital to survive.
 Watch movies, stroll around the city or spend time on the beach.
 Just do something that does not cost money!